remora-3d-graphics/geant4-remora/README.md

 - [ ] If a socket disconnects, make sure and remove it from the sockets list
 - [ ] client side: if server disconnects, disconnect as well.
 - [ ] Error handling for sending and receiving messages
+- [ ] Basically graceful disconnection needs to be addressed from server and client sides.

 ## Message format:
 - From server: (saves # bytes in message) `{Json_string}`